-We all need to understand that times will change, politicians will keep coming and going, wars will come to an end and maybe new ones will start… The world won’t be a better place for us.
-It never has been… We are quite skilled for ruining it.
+We all need to understand that times will change, politicians will keep coming and going, wars will come to an end, and maybe new ones will start… The world won’t be a better place for us.
+It has never been… We are quite skilled in ruining it.
 That is one of the best things we do, as human beings.
-Just look at the history.
+Just look at history.
 What we can do is making things better one person at a time.
 Revolutions happen one person at a time…

-Teach your children to be decent and kind, don’t feed them on hate and fear.
+Teach your children to be decent and kind; don’t feed them on hate and fear.
 Teach your friends or even the strangers that selfishness is not the only way to survive.
-Stay humane, do not lose to your anger, even when the conditions are forcing your hand.
+Stay humane, do not lose to your anger, also when the conditions are forcing your hand.

 So this is my call to anyone who is reading: Do not look for the light to take shelter.
 You are capable of casting a tremendous amount of light yourself.
 That is how you fight with darkness, by becoming the very light, you are seeking for.